 Laying sod results in a more immediate lawn and usually requires several weeks before it is able to withstand any foot traffic.
 The newly sod area should be kept moist until the grass is well established.
 Sloped areas may need to be secured with stakes to prevent the sod from shifting out of place before the roots have had adequate time to take hold.

 An alternative to laying sod is the method of laying strips.
 Strips are similar to sod but are smaller and less expensive.
 The use of plugs or sprigs is more commonly used when planting zoysia grass.
 Plugs contain a piece of rhizome affixed with soil.
-These should be kept moist and placed in holes that are around two to three inches deep and spaced approximately six to twelve inches apart.
+These should be kept moist and placed in holes that are around 2 to 3 inches (5-8 cm.) deep and spaced approximately 6 to 12 inches (15-31 cm.) apart.
 Lightly tamp the area once the plugs have been inserted and continue to keep them moist.
 Generally, it takes about two full growing seasons for the area to gain full coverage.

-Zoysia sprigs are similar to plugs; they include a small portion of rhizome, root and leaves but have no soil, as do plugs.
+Zoysia sprigs are similar to plugs; they include a small portion of rhizome, root, and leaves but have no soil, as do plugs.
 Sprigs are not as expensive and require less care than plugs, both before and after planting.
-Sprigs are planted much like plugs; however, they are normally fashioned in a shallow furrow rather than holes and spaced about six inches apart.
+Sprigs are planted much like plugs; however, they are normally fashioned in a shallow furrow rather than holes and spaced about 6 inches (15 cm.) apart.
 Sprigs should not dry out; therefore, applying a layer of straw mulch is helpful and highly recommended to retain moisture.

 Care of Zoysia Grass

 Once zoysia grass has established itself, it requires little maintenance.
 Seasonal fertilizing is usually sufficient.
-Continual mowing is not a concern with this type of grass; however, when mowing zoysia grass, cut it at a shorter height, around one to two inches.
+Continual mowing is not a concern with this type of grass; however, when mowing zoysia grass, cut it at a shorter height, around 1 to 2 inches (2.5-5 cm.).

 Although there are few insect or disease problems associated with zoysia grass, it does occur.
 The most common problem encountered with zoysia is thatch, which consists of layers of decomposed roots.
 This brown, spongy material can be found just above the soil surface and should be removed with a power rake in early summer.